Major League Cricket: Broadcasters

 In the United States, MLC matches are broadcast by Willow.
 In the inaugural season, selected matches were sub-licensed to CBS Sports Network.
-Over-the-top television service Sling TV also streamed matches as part of its sponsorship agreement with the league.
+Internet based television service Sling TV also streamed matches as part of its sponsorship agreement with the league.

 Beginning in the 2024 season, MLC began to sub-license team-oriented packages of matches to regional sports networks, beginning with YES Network (MI New York) and Monumental Sports Network (Washington Freedom).
 In 2025, a similar agreement was reached with NBC Sports Bay Area and California for San Francisco Unicorns matches.

-International providers include TNT Sports in the UK and Ireland, ARY in Pakistan, and Prime Video in Australia and New Zealand.
+International providers include Sky Sports (Previously Premier Sports and TNT Sports)in the UK and Ireland, ARY in Pakistan, and Prime Video in Australia and New Zealand.